Project 2319 Tianbo [Sky Wave]

 Over-the-Horizon Backscatter Radar [OTH-B]

-China has deployed an Over-the-Horizon Backscatter Radar [OTH-B] to provide surveillance of the South China Sea.
-The precise location of this facility remains unclear.
+China may plan to deployed an Over-the-Horizon Backscatter Radar [OTH-B] to provide surveillance of the South China Sea.
+The precise location of this facility remained unclear.

 - Zhao Shuqing, Liu Yongtan and Duan Fengzeng (1990) Digital beamforming in the OTH radar ICSP-90 Beijing, 655-656.